-The WHO officially changed their classification of COVID-19 from a public health emergency of international concern to a pandemic on March 11, 2020.
+The WHO officially classified COVID-19 as a pandemic on March 11, 2020.

-“[The] WHO has been assessing this outbreak around the clock and we are deeply concerned, both by the alarming levels of spread and severity and by the alarming levels of inaction.
+“[The] WHO has been assessing this outbreak around the clock, and we are deeply concerned, both by the alarming levels of spread and severity, and by the alarming levels of inaction.

-We have therefore made the assessment that COVID-19 can be characterized as a pandemic.
+We have, therefore, made the assessment that COVID-19 can be characterized as a pandemic.

 ‘Pandemic’ is not a word to use lightly or carelessly.
-It is a word that, if misused, can cause unreasonable fear, or unjustified acceptance that the fight is over, leading to unnecessary suffering and death.
+It is a word that, if misused, can cause unreasonable fear or unjustified acceptance that the fight is over, leading to unnecessary suffering and death.

 Describing the situation as a pandemic does not change [the] WHO’s assessment of the threat posed by this virus.
 It doesn’t change what [the] WHO is doing, and it doesn’t change what countries should do.”

-In the U.S., the White House has set guidelines advising people to physically distance, avoid large gatherings, and practice good hygiene.
-The government has also released a document detailing the phased approach easing lockdown restrictions.
+In the U.S., the White House set guidelines advising people to physically distance, avoid large gatherings, and practice good hygiene.
+Some states also have their own measures.
+Find out about state and local guidance here.